chennanni/note-tech/j2ee/jms/index.md

 # J2EE - JMS

+## Intro

-MS (Java Message Service) is an API that provides the facility to create, send and read messages from one application to another.
+JMS (Java Message Service) is an API that provides the facility to create, send and read messages from one application to another.

-## Advantage

-- **Asynchronous**: To receive the message, client is not required to send request.
-Message will arrive automatically to the client.
-- **Reliable**: It provides assurance that message is delivered.

 ## Usage